terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/site_org_association.html.markdown

 ### Data collection for a Site

-Each VCD has only one site.
+Each VCLOUD has only one site.
 No names or ID are needed to identify it.
 The data source that performs the data collection is `vcloud_multisite_site_data`:

 ```hcl